 Saving and Sharing Your Online Passwords: With so many email accounts, social media platforms, online file storage, banking and shopping – and on and on – it is nearly impossible to remember all of your account identification and passwords.
 Some people use an app to store all of that information.
 Others write them down and keep the document in a safe place.
 Either way, family members should know how to access this information, in case of an emergency.
 In addition to giving them the accounts and passwords, you can also consider including language in your will that gives your executor “all of the rights, powers and privileges that I have with respect to my digital assets.”

-These are just a few of the estate planning items you can work on in 2018.
+These are just a few of the estate planning items you can work on in the upcoming year.
 For more information, or to set up an estate planning consultation, visit the Siedentopf Law website at EstateLawAtlanta.com or call us today at (404) 736 – 6066.

 © Sarah Siedentopf and Siedentopf Law, 2018.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Siedentopf Law and EstateLawAtlanta.com with appropriate and specific direction to the original content.

 For more articles like these, sign up for the Siedentopf Law newsletter

 Atlanta estate planning items like health directives, wills, trusts and more can be overwhelming and confusing.
 Let us know your questions by submitting them through the form below, and we'll be in touch.